Dot-matrix display: History

-In 1913 Frank C Reilly filed a patent application for his Electric display control.
-In 1914 Danish inventor Viggo Jensen put some of the first signs in Europe into operation.
+In 1913, Frank C Reilly filed a patent application for his Electric display control.
+In 1914, Danish inventor Viggo Jensen put some of the first signs in Europe into operation.

-In London Daily Express used one of the first examples of real animated dot-matrix built from light bulbs from 1923 on their publishing building.
+In London, Daily Express used one of the first examples of real animated dot-matrix built from light bulbs from 1923 on their publishing building.
 An improved similar screen was later the 1926 proposed Motograph News Bulletin used on Times Square in New York.

-The dot-matrix display is also known by the obsolete term “punktmatrix display” (German for dot-matrix) due to the dot matrix being created in Germany by Rudolf Hell in 1925.
+The dot-matrix display is also known by the obsolete term "punktmatrix display" (German for dot-matrix) due to the dot matrix being created in Germany by Rudolf Hell in 1925.

-In September 1977, the US Army wrote up a form to the Westinghouse Research and Development Center requesting a more effective energy source that soldiers could use in their technology in the field.
+In September 1977, the US Army wrote up a form to the Westinghouse Research and Development Center requesting a more energy efficeint display that soldiers could use in their technology in the field.
 Japan and America were using the LCD matrices to develop Casio TVs from 1984 to 2000 creating and experimenting with different display setups.
 In the 1980s and 1990s, dot-matrix displays were introduced into several technologies including televisions, computers, video game systems, and pinball machines.
 Dot-matrix displays were added into new pieces of technology as a background part of LCD or OLED displays as the technology improved.